datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    documentation for any setup steps specific to your platform.
 Below you can find setup guides for some of the more popular Kubernetes platforms.
-This step is primarily to ensure you have the proper permissions to set up Consul, and can be skipped if your cluster has the necessary permissions configured already.
-This page will walk you through the process of installing Consul
+This step is primarily to ensure you have the proper permissions to set up Consul.
+You can skip these guides if your cluster is already configured to grant you the necessary permissions.

    - [Microsoft Azure Kubernetes Service (AKS)](https://learn.hashicorp.com/tutorials/consul/kubernetes-aks-azure?utm_source=consul.io&utm_medium=docs)
    - [Amazon Elastic Kubernetes Service (EKS)](https://learn.hashicorp.com/tutorials/consul/kubernetes-eks-aws?utm_source=consul.io&utm_medium=docs)